 Looking for a fast-growing tree that offers interest all year long?
 Himalayan Birch has a pyramidal shape, with branches that extend upward and open.
-In spring, yellowish-brown male flowers appear in drooping three- to five-inch catkins.
-Greenish female blooms create smaller upright catkins, followed by drooping fruits that contain small winged seeds in early autumn.
-Leaves resemble slightly rounded ovate wedges, two to three inches wide.
+In spring, yellowish-brown male flowers appear in drooping 3- to 5-inch catkins.
+Greenish female blooms create smaller upright catkins, followed by drooping fruits that contain small, winged seeds in early autumn.
+Leaves resemble slightly rounded ovate wedges, 2 to 3 inches wide.
 Catching the breeze and the sunlight, leaves are dark green above and lighter underneath and showcase glorious golden fall foliage.
 To brighten the quietude of winter, this deciduous tree reveals its gleaming white bark along the trunk and young branches.
-Commonly referred to as whitebarked birch, the thin peeling bark was used in ancient times as paper for Sanskrit scripture.
+Commonly referred to as white-barked birch, the thin peeling bark was used in ancient times as paper for Sanskrit scripture.

 |Botanical Name||Betula utilus var. jacquemontii|